-Which Wood is Best for Pooja Room?
+Which Wood is Best for a Pooja Room?

-Latest Wooden Pooja Room Designs for Home
+Latest Wooden Pooja Mandir Designs for Homes

-#1: Wooden Pooja Room With Geometric Patterns
+#1: Wooden Temple for Home With Geometric Patterns

 Have an empty corner in your living room?
 Then consider this mandir design featuring a wooden platform for the murti and a geometric-patterned back panel.
 The area is also amped up with temple bells and a bright pendant light.
-The back panel here is made of wooden pattis that give it this unique texture.
+The back panel of this wooden temple for home is made of wooden pattis that give it this unique texture.

-#5: Dark Wooden Floating Mandir
+#5: Dark Wooden Temple for Home

 Have a compact home but don’t like minimal designs?
 Have a look at this floating wooden temple for home.
 Made with dark wood, this mandir is traditional with the gopura on top.
 Notice that there are also small open shelves to keep the pooja room items?